alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

-# Code of Conduct for the Open Research Community Building Team
+# 1. Code of Conduct for the Open Research Community Building Team

+> _A code of conduct is a set of rules outlining the norms, rules, and responsibilities or proper practices of an individual party or an organization._

 This Code of Conduct document outlines our expectations for participants within the team as well as this online repository (project).